jaqx0r/blts/README.md

 `./1000concurrent.sh` keeps 1000 concurrent HTTP sessions open to the loadbalancer.
 Because the system latency is about 1s average, this means around 100 qps.
 Thanks Little's Law!

 `./replace.sh` takes the PID of one backend server and replaces it with a backend that fails more often.
 Killing this script causes the entire backend to die.

+`./zipkin.sh` runs a local openzipkin in a docker container (based on the [zipkin quickstart](https://zipkin.io/pages/quickstart)) if you want to try out the [opencensus](http://opencensus.io) tracing examples.

 The subdirectory `prom` contains the main config and rules for the Prometheus tools.